dojo/docs/dojox/mvc/WidgetList.rst

 Programmatic example 1:
 -----------------------
-Create multiple instances a label and a Textbox with the First and Last name using two types of programmatic creation of a WidgetList.
+Create multiple instances a label and a Textbox with the First and Last name using two types of programmatic creation of a ``dojox/mvc/WidgetList``.

 .. code-example::
   :djConfig: parseOnLoad: false, async: true, mvc: {debugBindings: true}